Azure/azure-webpubsub/docs/concepts/overview.md

 ```

-Send message to the service:
+Send a message to the service:
 ```
 SEND <message>
 ```